amarnathreddy0201/amarnathreddy0201/README.md

 **67) how good your in python**

-    I have extensive knowledge of Python and can assist with a wide range of tasks, including:
+    a) I have extensive knowledge of Python and can assist with a wide range of tasks, including:

-    General Programming: Writing scripts, functions, and classes.
+    b) General Programming: Writing scripts, functions, and classes.

-    Data Analysis: Using libraries like Pandas, NumPy, and Matplotlib for data manipulation and visualization.
+    c) Data Analysis: Using libraries like Pandas, NumPy, and Matplotlib for data manipulation and visualization.

-    Machine Learning & AI: Implementing models using TensorFlow, PyTorch, and scikit-learn.
+    d) Machine Learning & AI: Implementing models using TensorFlow, PyTorch, and scikit-learn.

-    Computer Vision: Working with OpenCV, PIL, and specialized libraries for deep learning models like YOLO.
+    e) Computer Vision: Working with OpenCV, PIL, and specialized libraries for deep learning models like YOLO.

-    Web Development: Using frameworks like Flask and FastAPI.
+    f) Web Development: Using frameworks like Flask and FastAPI.

-    Automation: Writing scripts for automating tasks and using tools like Selenium for web automation.
+    g) Automation: Writing scripts for automating tasks and using tools like Selenium for web automation.

-    Deployment: Setting up and deploying applications using Docker and AWS.
+    h) Deployment: Setting up and deploying applications using Docker and AWS.

+**68) YOLOv8 vs DETR**

+    yolo : cnn

+    Detr : cnn + attention.

+        Hybrid encoders : 6 encoders and 6 decoders.

+            Encoder : features converting into sequences of feature images.

+            decoder : Prediction auxioliores + Threshold values.

+            IOU query : For bounding boxes.